Carolyn Mary Kleefeld – Contact Us

 Michael Murphy was born in 1930 in Salinas, California.
 His father was Irish and his mother was Basque.
 In 1950 Murphy began studying at Stanford University in Palo Alto, California, where he was enrolled in a pre-med program.
 One day Murphy accidentally wandered into a class on comparative religions, that was to change the course of his life.
 This accidentally attended lecture so inspired Murphy’s interest in Eastern and Western philosophy and spirituality that he enrolled in the class, and soon began practicing meditation.

 In 1951, during a meditation experience by Lake Lagunita in Palo Alto, Murphy experienced a transformative vision that caused him to drop out of the pre-med program at Stanford with “a new purpose life.”
-Murphy switched his major to psychology, and he graduated from Stanford with a psychology degree in 1952.
+Murphy switched his major to psychology, graduating from Stanford with a psychology degree in 1952.

-After graduating from Stanford, Murphy spent two years in the U.S. Army, where he was stationed in Puerto Rico as a psychologist.
+After graduating from Stanford, Murphy spent two years in the U.S. Army, stationed in Puerto Rico as a psychologist.
 Then Murphy returned to Stanford, where he spent two quarters studying philosophy in graduate school, before embarking on a trip to India in 1956.

 Between 1956 and 1957 Murphy practiced meditation at the Sri Aurobindo Ashram in Puducherry, India, where there was an established spiritual community.
 After this, he returned to California, and in 1960, while in residence at the Sri Aurobindo Ashram Fellowship in San Francisco, Murphy met Dick Price, who was also a Stanford University graduate, and they shared a common interest in psychology.